sizovs/sizovs.github.io/about.md

 <figcaption>It's me in 2019.</figcaption>
 </figure>

-I've been doing commercial software development for over fifteen years, primarily using Java ecosystem.
+I've been crafting enterprise software for over fifteen years, primarily in Java.
 I quickly grew from a developer to architect, from architect to engineering manager, from manager to IT director.
 Today I keep writing code, mentoring software engineers, and their managers.

- I’m a certified Enterprise Architect (OCMEA), certified Scrum Master, certified Product Owner, certified Project Management Professional (PMP), ICF certified coach, and a certified good guy.
+ I’m a certified Enterprise Architect (OCMEA), certified Scrum Master, certified Product Owner, certified Project Management Professional (PMP), and ICF certified coach.

 ## My training

 <div id="training"></div>
-🎓 [The Principal Developer](https://principal.dev) is a 2-day masterclass for technical leaders.
-Here I give a practical career advice, make a deep-dive into engineering practices, lean software development, soft skills, recruiting, and mentoring.
+🎓 [The Principal Developer](https://principal.dev) is a two-day masterclass for the current or future engineering leaders.
+Here we make a deep-dive into engineering practices, Lean software development, soft skills, recruiting, and mentoring.

-🎓 [Effective Coding Principles and Patterns in Java 14](https://devchampions.com/training/java/) is a 2-day training for Java developers.
-Here you will learn how to design clean and lightweight enterprise applications in Java, that are easy and fun to maintain.
+🎓 [Effective Coding Principles and Patterns in Java 14](https://devchampions.com/training/java/) is a two-day training for Java developers.
+Here you learn how to develop modern, clean, and maintainable applications using the latest Java best practices, frameworks, and libraries.

-People say my training is always practical, inspiring, with energy level over 9000. **You can hire me to run a training for your team.**
+Attendees claim that my training is practical, inspiring, and high-energy.
+Most of my customers become repeat customers. **You can hire me to run a training for your team.**

 <div class="videoWrapper">
 <iframe id="ytplayer" type="text/html" width="640" height="360"